torikushiii/starrail-auto/setup/TELEGRAM.md

 # Telegram
 This is an **OPTIONAL** feature.
-If you want to receive a Telegram notification when the check-in is successful, you can create a Telegram bot and add it to the `config.js` file.
+If you want to receive a Telegram notification when the check-in is successful, you can create a Telegram bot and paste the value into the `config.json` file.

 1. Go to [@BotFather](https://t.me/BotFather) and type `/newbot`.
 2. Create a name for your bot